New to climbing? Click here to save time and fill out our waiver online. Sign Waiver.

 Reporting Breaches of our Child-Safe Policy and/or Code of Conduct

-All breaches must be reported to a gym manager or directly to our Operations Manager.
+All breaches must be reported to a gym manager or directly to our General Manager.

 QR code links to our complaints and feedback form are displayed prominently at all our facilities.
 This form can be used to report.
 If a person would prefer to report in another way, they can do so and staff will complete the form.